microsoft/samples-for-ai/examples/tensorflow/README.md

 3. Right click the script name to set the script want to run as "Startup File"

 4. Right-click the script -> Start without Debugging

+# Contributors

+Some projects are contributed by University Students from Microsoft Student Club.
+Below is the detail information.

+1. Project MemN2N, NTM

+    - Contributors: Tian-You Gao, Xiang Li
+    - University: Nanjing University of Aeronautics and Astronautics